… with the Sir John Warren in close proximity on the left.

-Mrs Woodroffe was born Maria Nightingale Simpson, daughter of John and Sarah (nee Nightingale), and who married William Woodruffe in October 1837.
+Mrs Woodroffe was born Maria Nightingale Simpson, daughter of John and Sarah (nee Nightingale), and who married William Woodruffe on October 16th, 1837.
+It seems that, at least from that marriage, the couple were at the Inn.

 About half past nine in the evening William left the Wollaton house to continue his walk back to Ilkeston and on Trowell Moor was joined by fellow townsmen Patrick Pollard, tinman and brazier, and John Harrison, lacemaker, who were also walking to Ilkeston.